Queenstown International Airport turbulence forecast

 Southern Hemisphere winter (June–August) is when the subtropical jet strengthens, and that's when long-haul CAT is most likely.
 Southern summer (December–February) is the main convective window.
 Mountain-wave activity near the Southern Alps peaks in the cold season when upper-level winds blow hardest across the range.

-Get a real-time turbulence forecast for any scheduled flight out of Queenstown International Airport, with live wind, jet-stream analysis and pilot reports.
+Get a live turbulence forecast for any flight out of Queenstown International Airport — departure airport already filled in.
+Free, no signup.

 Yes — the Southern Alps lie close enough to generate mountain-wave turbulence on days with strong upper-level winds.
 These waves can propagate hundreds of kilometres downwind, so they sometimes affect cruise even after you've left the immediate area.